dockstore/dockstore-documentation/docs/advanced-topics/verification.rst

 1. Go to
     https://dockstore.org/static/swagger-ui/index.html#/extendedGA4GH/toolsIdVersionsVersionIdTypeTestsPost
 2. Click “Try it out”
-3. Provide a “type”, this should be self-explanatory.
-See the description for allowable values.
+3. Provide a “type”.
+See the
+    description for allowable values.
 4. Provide the TRS ID for the tool/workflow being verified.
     For example, the `dockstore-tool-md5sum`_ tool has the TRS ID: